 Thornton College promotes equal opportunities and students have full access to a broad, balanced and relevant education with access to all subjects within the curriculum using a range of groupings and differentiation strategies.
-However, in some circumstances, a student may be withdrawn from a modern foreign language subject (from Year 8 to year 9 and as an option choice in place of 1 GCSE) either on the advice of an educational psychologist or to provide a more appropriate alternative curriculum based upon the needs and aptitude of the individual.
+However, in some circumstances, a student may be withdrawn from a modern foreign language subject (Year 8 and year 9 and as an option choice in place of 1 GCSE in Years 10 and 11) either on the advice of an educational psychologist or to provide a more appropriate alternative curriculum based upon the needs and aptitude of the individual.
 This process will always involve consultation with the student, parents and staff and may involve working in partnership with outside agencies.

 We recognise the importance of early identification and assessment of students with special educational needs and aim to address special needs as soon as concerns are raised so that learning experiences are appropriate to a student's current needs.
-We recognise that good practice can help prevent some special educational needs arising and can minimise others.
+We recognise that good practice can help prevent some special educational needs difficulties arising and can minimise others.